lambdee-board/lambdee-board-web-app/README.md

 - `bin/install` -- install missing gems, create missing config files, execute pending migrations
 - `bin/debug` -- run the rails backend server in debug mode
 - `bin/dev` -- run the app with all the necessary processes in one terminal window
-  - `--ng` or `--no-guard` -- run the app without automatic page refreshing on file changes
   - `--nw` or `--no-watch` -- run the app without automatic frontend building on file changes
 - `bin/test` - run all backend and frontend tests
 - `bin/console` - run the rails console